Young Kim: LGBT

 Kim opposed same-sex marriage in 2018.
 In 2022, Kim opposed the Respect for Marriage Act, which recognizes the validity of same-sex marriages.
 The law overturned the Defense of Marriage Act.
 She voted against the several versions of the bill that came before the House.
 In 2024, Kim cosponsored the Recover Pride in Service Act, which reverses the dishonorable discharge of LGBT servicemembers impacted by the Don't ask, don't tell policy.
-Kim has been endorsed by the Log Cabin Republicans.
+Kim was endorsed by the Log Cabin Republicans in 2024.

+Immigration

+In 2026, Kim was a cosponsor of the DIGNIDAD Act, which proposes a pathway to legal status for up to 12 million illegal immigrants, paired with stricter border enforcement and mandatory work and restitution requirements.

 Foreign affairs

 Korea

 Kim has expressed her concerns on the issue of divided families on the Korean Peninsula, especially Korean Americans with relatives in North Korea.
-In February 2021, she and Grace Meng co-sponsored H.R.826, which would require the secretary of state and the U.S. Special Envoy on North Korea Human Rights to prioritize helping reunite divided Korean American families.
+In February 2021, she and Grace Meng co-sponsored H.R.826, the Divided Families Reunification Act, which sought to facilitate reunions between Korean American families and their relatives in North Korea by requiring the Secretary of State and U.S. Special Envoy to North Korea on Human rights to give reports to Congress on their diplomatic efforts.

 Kim also worked on the comfort woman issue from the days of Korea under Japanese rule and has said that victims of human trafficking and slavery should be supported.
 While a California assemblywoman, she attended a protest against Japan's war crimes during WWII at Pershing Square, Los Angeles during Japanese Prime Minister Shinzo Abe's 2015 visit to the U.S. During that gathering, she spoke about comfort women and demanded that the Japanese government issue an apology.
 In February 2021, she criticized Harvard Law School professor John Mark Ramseyer's claims that those women were "willing sex workers" and urged him to apologize.